LipidFinder is an open-source Python workflow which searches a number of

 LipidFinder's source code for workstations is available on GitHub (https://github.com/ODonnell-Lipidomics/LipidFinder

-which includes a parameter optimiser, multiple database classification and user manuals.
+which includes an amalgamator to work with both ion polarities, multiple database classification and user manuals.

 If you have any comments or suggestions, please send an e-mail to: